KallDozer/Project_Varns_Vazques_Weber/README.md

 **Figure 16: Phase 2(2) Model**

 The traffic map shows that increase utilization of the bypass created additional traffic between all intersections except between 3-4, 5-6, 9-10, and 11-12.
 This did create traffic jams at intersections 2, 6, 10, and 13.
-These areas had traffic that wouldn't move for long periods of time because of the number of models that arrived at this location at a given moment.
+These areas had traffic that wouldn't move for long periods of time because of the number of vehicles that arrived at this location at any given moment.

 ![Phase 2(2) Data](images/Traffic_Distr_v2.png)